GetUpKidAK/iRacingSequenceDirector/README.md

 # iRacing Sequence Director

+**_I no longer have an active iRacing subscription so I've open-sourced this project.
+You can get the full source code [here](https://github.com/GetUpKidAK/iRacingReplayTimeline)._**

 Create your own replay edits without any required editing knowledge.
 Create 'nodes' at points in your replay and choose this point to either cut to a different driver and/or camera or skip to further ahead in the replay.
 Sequence Director will then play this sequence of shots and time-skips back for recording or viewing.

 - No need for additional editing knowledge or software